bengtmartensson/AGirs/README.md

 header file.
 It describes the attach sensor(s) and the pins they are connected to.
-To allow soldering sensors directly to the holes in some boards, the program supports defining e.g. `SENSOR_GND` and `SENSOR_VSS`, which will make the program define these pins as digital outputs, being fed by constant 0 and 5 volts respectively.
+To allow soldering sensors directly to the holes in some boards, the program supports defining e.g. `SENSOR_GND` and `SENSOR_VCC`, which will make the program define these pins as digital outputs, being fed by constant 0 and 5 volts (3.3 Volts on a 3.3 Volt board) respectively.

 Note that the sending pin and the capture pin
 (as opposed to the receive pin) are not configurable, but has to